 After the Purchased Case-Mix & Budget Tool is completed, the Veteran is assigned a case-mix rate.
 The case-mix rate is a bundled rate that includes the Veteran's estimated monthly budget and administrative costs of the VDC provider.
 Figure 2 provides an overview of the different components that make up the Veteran's estimated monthly budget and monthly administrative fee.
-VA Case-Mix Rates are published by VA Central Office and are available online at the ACL NWD Website.
-The Veteran Health Administration (VHA) developed the Fiscal Year (FY) 2021 Case Mix Rate Calculator to locate Veteran Directed Care case-mix rates by state, county, and case-mix level.
+VA case-mix rates are published by VA Central Office and are available online at the ACL NWD Website.
+The Veteran Health Administration (VHA) developed the Case Mix Rate Calculator to locate Veteran Directed Care case-mix rates by state, county, and case-mix level and releases an updated calculator for each fiscal year.
 Please refer to Appendix C for more information on the VDC Case Mix Rate Calculator.